hapytex/django-antipatterns/antipatterns/foreign-key-with-id-suffix.md

 class MyModel(models.Model):
     <b>other_model</b> = models.ForeignKey(OtherModel, on_delete=models.CASCADE)</code></pre>

 You will need to run `makemigrations` to rename the field.
-The django makemigrations tool will likely detect that you renamed the field and ask:
+The Django makemigrations tool will likely detect that you renamed the field and ask:

 > `Did you rename mymodel.other_model_id to activity.other_model (a ForeignKey)? [y/N]`